Autodesk/aomi/README.md

 The [PyYAML](http://pyyaml.org/) package, by default, will make use of libyaml.
 This can be a problem on some systems as you may need to manually install libyaml.

+You should be using a recent enough version of Python to have good TLS support.
+Vault can make use of SNI and thaht requires fresh Python 2.7.

 Tests run (both locally and on Travis) in isolation using [virtualenv](https://virtualenv.pypa.io/en/stable/) so you must have this installed if you wish to do active development on `aomi`.

 # Authentication